 How PRP Works for Arthritis

 PRP therapy uses your own blood to promote healing within the joint.
-After drawing a small blood sample, platelets are concentrated using a centrifuge and then injected into the arthritic joint under ultrasound guidance.
+First, the clinician draws a small blood sample.
+A centrifuge concentrates the platelets.
+The clinician then injects them into the arthritic joint under ultrasound guidance.
 These platelets contain growth factors that help modulate inflammation, encourage repair in soft tissues, and potentially slow the degenerative process.

-By delivering a boost of natural healing factors directly into the joint, PRP may reduce pain, improve function, and delay the need for surgery in some cases.
+PRP delivers a boost of natural healing factors directly into the joint.
+As a result, it may reduce pain, improve function, and delay the need for surgery in some cases.

 Conditions Treated with PRP for Arthritis